jcleydsonsilva/VORFome/README.md

 2) Executing the Features.py script with the input files ORFs-cds.fasta and ORFs-to-aminoadics_sequence.fasta.
 This script is expected to generate features or additional information based on the identified ORFs and their corresponding coding sequences.

-> python Features.py ORFs-cds.fasta ORFs-to-aminoadics_sequence.fasta
+> python Features.py ORFs-cds.fasta ORFs-to-amino-acids-sequence.fasta

 3) Running the Classifier.py script with the input file Features.csv.
 This script likely performs classification tasks using the generated features and a machine learning classifier.